 As the Europeans left their homelands to seek a new life across the Atlantic Ocean, they faced many hardships in the unexplored lands in America.
-Generations of new settlers stayed in the coastal areas in the East and did not venture into the unknown lands to the west that were controlled by the First Nation people.
+Generations of new settlers stayed in the coastal areas in the East and did not venture into the unknown lands to the west that were controlled by the Native American Indians.
 Those who traveled first into these areas became heroes in their own time and earned a place in history.
 These were men such as Daniel Boone, Lewis and Clark, Jim Bridger, and Kit Carson.
-An overlooked, but very important early explorer was our Jedediah Strong Smith who was killed at the age of 32 without publishing his journals and maps.
+An overlooked, but very important early explorer was our Jedediah Strong Smith who at the early age of 32 was killed before he was able to publish his journals and maps.
 Therefore his story remains in the shadows of history.

-In 1822, while hunting and farming in Illinois, Jed's dreams became reality thanks to a newspaper advertisement from nearby St. Louis.
+In 1822, Jed’s dreams became reality thanks to a newspaper advertisement from St. Louis.
 William Ashley was hiring one hundred men to go up the Missouri River to trap beaver in the new territory.
-Jed sold everything, sent most of the money home to his parents in Ohio, and set out for St. Louis.
-Experienced in frontier skills, this 6 foot-3 inches, powerfully built twenty-three years old was just what Ashley needed.
+Jed set out for St. Louise, realized this was an opportunity he couldn’t pass by which would not only fulfill his desires to explore, but also produce a good income he could share with his struggling family in Ohio.
+Experienced in frontier skills, this 6 foot-3 inch, powerfully built twenty-three year old was just what Ashley needed.
 He hired Jed on the spot to be a hunter for his party.

-On the morning of May 8, 1822, Jed and the rest of the men loaded supplies on the riverboat, named the Enterprise and started their journey up the Missouri River.
-Three hundred miles up the river, the boat sank, and the men has to wait several weeks for another boat to arrive before they could continue their trip.
+On the morning of May 8, 1822, Jed and the rest of the men loaded supplies on the keelboat, named the Enterprise and started their journey up the Missouri River.
+Three hundred miles up the river, the boat sank, and the men had to wait several weeks for another boat to arrive before they could continue their trip.

 It was October when they finally arrived at their small fort on the Yellowstone River above the Missouri.
 Ashley separated the men into small groups to trap the valuable beaver pelts.
 He then returned to St. Louis for more supplies.
 Jed’s party went farther up the Missouri River; and set up camp on the Musselshell River (in today’s Montana).

-During this first winter in the Rockies wanting horses, several of the scattered trapping parties were attacked by unfriendly Blackfoot Indians.
+During this first winter in the Rockies, the need for additional horses arose after several of their scattered trapping parties were attacked by unfriendly Blackfoot Indians.
 In June, Jed was sent downriver to find Ashley and tell him about the missing horses.
-He met Ashley at the Arikara Indian village, which was for a time a fortunate meeting place.
+He met Ashley near the Arikara Indian village, which was a fortunate meeting place to acquire horses, but due to recent hostilities of this tribe, Ashley and his men had to take special precautions.
 These Indians had extra horses and were willing to trade.
 Jed and a few men spent the night on the riverbank to keep a close watch on the newly purchased horses.
-However, just before dawn the Indians began shooting at the trappers from inside the village.
-Soon the only cover Jed and the men had was their dead horses.
-To escape this dangerous situation Jed and the men dived into the river and swam to safety.
+However, just before dawn the Indians began shooting at the trappers from inside the walled village.
+Soon the only cover Jed and the men had, were their dead horses.
+To escape this dangerous situation Jed and the men dove into the river and swam to safety.
 In the battle, twelve men had been killed and ten were wounded.

 When Ashley asked for a volunteer to go to the fort on the Yellowstone for help, Jed went and soon returned with reinforcements.
 While he was gone, Ashley had rounded up a party of Sioux warriors and a U.S. Army troop.
 Together, they formed a force large enough to defeat the Arikaras.
 The Indians agreed to repay Ashley for the horses and supplies the trappers had lost.
 Instead, during the night the Indians left their village and escaped without paying anything.